charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 DTDL is the schema by which models are described.
 Its important to understand how models are described and what constructs are supported.
 DTDL is to Azure Digital Twins what DDL (Data Definition Language) is to SQL.

 - [Concepts](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-models) - ~11 min.
 Covers basic concepts of DTDL language
+- [Marker tags](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-tags) ~10 min.
+Covers how to define tags, how to provision tag markers to your twins and how to query filtering by tags.
 - [Model Management](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-manage-model) - ~11 min.
 Covers how to deploy models to ADT including creating, updates, and removal.

 > Model management is especially important for understanding what a CI/CD pipeline for ADT models might need to include.